 Don't worry, the guitar remains one of the easiest instruments to learn.
 In order to help you, we are going to carefully review the different the methods for learning the guitar.

 To learn the guitar, two methods are available to a student:

 On one hand, the teacher offers feedback, support, musical culture, and expert advice.
-With a proper teacher – particularly in guitar lessons for beginners – you will find that you will have continuous support with that tricky guitar chord, you’ll have an introduction to the best guitar music around, and you’ll have an external motivation to learn your favorite songs.
+With a proper teacher - particularly in guitar lessons near me for beginners - you will find that you will have continuous support with that tricky guitar chord, you'll have an introduction to the best guitar music around, and you'll have an external motivation to learn your favorite songs.

 On the other hand, learning on your own is synonymous with autonomy and independence.
 The student is in control of his pace and work.
 But, the risk is going in circles and amassing frustrations.